9 Foundational Skills Composite Score (ROAR-Composite)

 9.3 ROAR Composite

 The overall ROAR composite uses a combination of IRT and a weighted sum approach.
-The individual scales for ROAR-Letter, ROAR-Word, and ROAR-Phoneme are based on a modified Rasch model; whereas, the scale for ROAR-sentence is a simple sum score.
+The individual scales for ROAR-Letter, ROAR-Word, and ROAR-Phoneme are based on a modified Rasch model; whereas, the scale for ROAR-Sentence is a simple sum score.
 An examination of the multidimensional structure of these four measures suggests that they measure separate but related facets of the construct (link to tech report section).

 As a first step in developing an overall ROAR composite, we created an IRT-based composite using the Letter, Word, and Phoneme measures.
 Several potential composites were considered: projective IRT composites based on a simple structure (confirmatory factor analysis) model and a bifactor model; and unidimensional composites derived from concurrently calibrated items using a modified Rasch model and 2PL model.
 The scores for each composite were compared in terms of reliability, predictive validity, and classification accuracy (overall and at each grade level).
 Based on these comparisons, we determined that the modified Rasch model provided the best indicator of student performance for Letter, Word, and Phoneme.
 Note, this approach provides composite scores even if students do not take all three measures.